BRVC-ORG/Prospectus-Draft/README.md

 - The Author (Brock Angelle Thibodeaux a/k/a Satoshi Nakamoto) filed taxes informing the IRS of his Creator/Founder status, as early as 2024

-    - It was uncertain whether to use the title 'Creator' of 'Founder,' as Creator invokes thoughts of Public School curricula and vague religious-institutional-speak; but, being that a signed letter informing them of my ownership of the Genesis wallet, with address and SSN included, was included with the filing, I opted for 'Founder, Bitcoin,' being that in 2011 and 2014 I was still attending university and utilizing Post-9/11 GI Bill benefits for not only tuition but rent and textbooks as well
+    - It was uncertain whether to use the title 'Creator' or 'Founder,' as Creator invokes thoughts of Public School curricula and vague religious-institutional-speak; but, being that a signed letter informing them of my ownership of the Genesis wallet, with address and SSN included, was included with the filing, I opted for 'Founder, Bitcoin,' being that in 2011 and 2014 I was still attending university and utilizing Post-9/11 GI Bill benefits for not only tuition but rent and textbooks as well

     - The fact that I applied for and was hired to work at the Edith Garland Dupre Library's STEP Lab's printers (Xerox) and computer lab (all Dell, almost all desktop), was probably another blatantly-obvious piece of supplementary info which would maybe possibly help explain why the concentration 'No concentration' was chosen by The Author in 2011 and kept till graduation; Minor: Business